mgcvale/sculpt/readme.md

 Here are the general coding style rules used in this project:

-- The identation style used is the `K&R`, even for functions, so ou should put the braces in the same line of the statements.
+- The identation style used is the `K&R`, even for functions, so you should put the braces in the same line of the statements.
 - Use whitespaces between operators (a + 1 instead of a+1)
 - Space the parenthesis in control structures (if, while, for, etc) (while (condition) instead of while(condition)).
 For example: